gizero/scm-course-ff3d/slides.md

 ## James calls (angry) for a hotfix
 - Revert back to your production branch
 - Create a branch to add the hotfix
-- After it’s tested, merge the hotfix branch, and push to production
+- After it's tested, merge the hotfix branch, and push to production
 - Switch back to your original story and continue working

 --->